 Cardboard is an inexpensive material option for cat scratching posts.
 It is easy to come by, holds up surprisingly well to cat claws, and can be conveniently replaced for a low cost when necessary.
 Cardboard boxes alone make for great cat scratching posts.
 Many cat scratching posts on the market feature cardboard on at least part of their design.
 The biggest downside to cardboard is that it shreds and falls to the ground as it gets clawed, scratched, and kneaded, which can create a perpetual mess that you’ll have to repeatedly clean up.

 You can never go wrong with a good old piece of wood when it comes to making a scratching post for your kitty cat.
 Wood holds up well to wear and tear, and it makes the satisfying “ripping” sound that cats like when they scratch and knead.
 You can simply lay a block of chopped wood out for your cat to go to town on, or make a scratching post by sawing, sanding, and nailing a few pieces together.
+Not all woods are safe for cats though so be sure you do your research before shopping for wood.

 While the materials listed here are considered the best options to use when creating a cat scratcher post or to look for when buying one, any type of material is better than nothing.
 Cats love to scratch and knead.
 Having the opportunity to regularly do so helps optimize their quality of life as they age.
 What kind of material do you plan to use or choose for your cat’s next scratching post?
 We would love to hear your plans and thoughts!
 Leave us a message in the comments section.